StrayRobots/cli/docs/src/formats/data.md

     "distortion_coefficients": [0.4930586782521112, -0.42050294868589483, 1.2586663628718142, -1.1575906751296825]
 }
 ```

+The width and height have to correspond to the size of the color images.

 In addition, the following data can be created with various Stray [commands](/commands/index.md):
 ### `scene`